redwylie/jpdogs/content/jpdogs/index.md

 title: JP Dogs
 menus: "main"
 #sort_by: Name # Exif.Date
-featured: true
-private: true # do not show in list, only as feature
 description: I am really grateful that I have been able to photograph some of the wonderful dogs around Jamaica Plain.
 resources:
   - src: darby-1.jpg